invidian/secure-and-reproducible-arch-linux/README.md

 - All online services which do not use MFA should be considered compromised.
 - All online services which active sessions you have opened on your machine (browser, API keys etc), should be considered compromised.
-- Your Master Password and Master PIN are most likely compromised.
+- Your Master Password and Master PIN are most likely compromised, as attacker can record your keystrokes.
-- Other systems where your machine has unattended access (e.g. Kubernetes clusters)
+- Other systems where your machine has unattended access (e.g. Kubernetes clusters).

 Following information remains safe:
 - Your GPG identity, as it is protected by physical touch.